pippinbarr/cart253-2017/slides/03-Loops-and-functions/03-loops-and-functions.md

   checkWinState();
 }

-// Actual definitions of those methods would be down here...
+// Actual definitions of those functions would be down here...
 ```

 - We can imagine programs where everything is in functions!